 While a lot of realtors will recommend you neutralize a space of personal belongings when it's going up for sale, I like it when 'personality is present, as long as it doesn't overwhelm the place.
 Yes, I encourage decluttering, cleaning and repairing so it allows Buyers to envision how your space might meet their specific needs, and how they can tap into that sense of Home so they, too, can put down roots.
 But I don't believe this means making your home devoid of your spirit.
 I once wrote about this in How Can I Make An Emotional Connection Through my Home? which is more about celebrating the emotional patina of a well-loved home than depersonalizing a space.
 I consider a home well-loved - no matter what its condition - to be an intangible asset to any property.

 Not to suggest you underestimate the importance of curb appeal and first impressions.
 After all, it's like dating.
 Are you going to fall in love, or not?
 Here's a post about first impressions the moment you cross into a foyer, and my belief that there are sequential layers in how you reveal your public, and private, spaces.

 I hope you can see our enthusiasm for real estate in this piece.
-At urbaneer, my team and I provide comprehensive service in the most literal sense of the word.
-Our multi-faceted points of view and decades of experience in the market gives us a uniquely thorough and advantageous skill set and expertise, whether you are buying or selling.
+At Urbaneer, my team and I provide comprehensive service in the most literal sense of the word.
+Our multi-faceted points of view and decades of experience in the market give us a uniquely thorough and advantageous skill set and expertise, whether you are buying or selling.

 Have questions?
 Please know my team and I are here to help!